Sofias-ai/mcp-monday/README.md

 - `monday_config.py`: Configuration and initialization of MCP and Monday.com
 - `monday_server.py`: MCP server for Monday.com
-- `monday_client.py`: Interactive client to interact with the server
 - `monday_tools.py`: MCP tools to operate with Monday.com
 - `monday_resources.py`: MCP resources to query Monday.com data